MartinThoma/MartinThoma.github.io/_posts/2011-10-17-password-chaning-services.md

 title: Password Changing Services
 author: Martin Thoma
 date: 2011-10-17 08:10:43.000000000 +02:00
-categories:
-- The Web
+category: The Web
-tags:
+tags: Web Development, IT-Security, password
-- Web Development
-- IT-Security
-- password
 featured_image: 2011/10/password-checker.png
 ---
 Today I've changed my PayPal password, because I thought it was time to do so.
 Now I know that the password changing service of PayPal can be improved quite a lot.
 I had to type the password about twelve times!
 This is the reason why I thought it was time to create some principles for good password changing services: